-1. Do your Partners complain — to your Brand Marketing team or your Field Sales reps — that they can’t find the assets they need for current campaigns?
+- Do your local partners complain — to your Brand Marketing team or your Field Sales reps — that they can’t find the assets they need for current campaigns?

-2. Does your DAM have a search function?
-And how do Partners know which terms to search for?
+- Does your DAM have a search function?
+And how do partners know which terms to search for?

-3. Does your DAM tool allow your Brand Marketing team to create tags and assign them to individual assets and groups of assets?
+- Does your DAM tool allow your Brand marketing team to create tags and assign them to individual assets and groups of assets?

-7. Is your DAM set up to work seamlessly with Ad-Building technology and dynamic templates that allow for more sophisticated and nuanced customizations?
+- Is your DAM set up to work seamlessly with Ad Building technology and dynamic templates that allow for more sophisticated and nuanced customizations?

-9. Does your DAM allow for Brand assets to only be used in Brand-compliant ways?
+- Does your DAM ensure Brand assets can only be used in brand-compliant ways?

-10. Is your DAM supported by a team of Local Marketing experts available to assist your Partners and your Brand Marketing team?
+- Is your DAM supported by a team of local marketing experts available to assist your partners and your Brand marketing team?

 - Custom Ad Flexing — which allows ads to be resized without being rebuilt

-- An integrated network of expert Marketing vendors — to ensure flawless, Brand-compliant campaign execution
+- An integrated network of expert Marketing Service Provicers — to ensure flawless brand-compliant campaign execution

-- Flexible funding options, including Co-Op Advertising, claims and reimbursement, and instant funding
+- Flexible funding options, including instant co-pay, claims and reimbursement, and change management features

 - Access to real-time analytics for data-driven decisions